essdot/js-lessons/doc/types.md

 arr['myProperty']             // still 62
 ```

-The array prototype defines a bunch of useful methods like `indexOf`, and they are wonderful.
+The Array prototype defines a bunch of useful methods like `indexOf`, and they are wonderful.
 But there's really not much special going on here.
 You can setup a prototype with a bunch of useful methods and create objects from it too.
 Remember: arrays are just objects.

 ## Functions